Skip to Content

 Go to a Gear Swap

 Attending an outdoors gear swap can be a great way to find cheap used gear.
 Many ski towns have annual ski swaps where you can find great deals.
-As well, some outdoor stores also organize their own swaps.
-REI has their legendary Garage Sale a few times a year at their larger stores.
-MEC runs their Gear Swaps Events a few times a year.
+Some outdoor clubs and non-profits organize swaps to raise money.

 Hit Up Big Box Stores